Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 by Fabia Turner

-But sourcing a costume that’s cheap, eco-friendly and different from last year’s can feel like a daunting, stressful and time-consuming task.
-And if your child wants to dress as a recognisable inclusive book character, the challenge becomes even trickier, due to the limited availability of well-known, inclusive children’s books published in the UK.
+But sourcing a costume that’s cheap, eco-friendly and different from last year’s can be stressful and time-consuming.
+And, if your child wants to dress as a recognisable inclusive book character, the challenge becomes even trickier due to the limited availability of well-known, inclusive children’s books published in the UK.

-But, fear not — we’ve got your covered!
-We've put together a quick guide to your World Book Day ideas, with a full breakdown of inclusive costumes that are sustainable, quick to put together, and most importantly, budget-friendly.
+Fear not — we’ve got you covered!
+We’ve created a bespoke guide to some brilliant World Book Day ideas, with a full breakdown of inclusive costumes that are sustainable, quick to put together and, most importantly, budget-friendly.

 Here are our top 5 parenting hacks for inclusive World Book Day styles, to inspire you and your child this year: